 How does integrative therapy help with symptoms of anxiety or depression?

-The art in psychotherapy lies in exploring an individual’s experience of themselves in relation to others.
-These experiences are often tainted by rigid belief structures which can manifest as anxiety or depression.
+The art in psychotherapy lies in exploring an individual’s experience of themselves and in relation to others.
+These experiences are often tainted by rigid belief structures which manifest as anxiety or depression.
 New relational experiences within an empathic therapeutic setting can help modulate the rigidity of maladaptive modes of coping with the world.
-I also integrate cognitive exercises to help my clients manage their day to day between sessions.
+I also integrate CBT to help my clients manage their day to day between sessions.

 What sort of people do you usually see?